Bai Konte

 Alhaji Bai Konte (1920–1983) was a jali (praise singer) from Brikama, Gambia.
-His father, Burama Konte, composed the anthem of the 19th century Senegambian hero Mansumaneh Yundum, Yundum N'ko.
+His grandfather, Jali Ndaba Konteh, was a Konting player who originally brought his family to Brikama from the Kankaba region of Mali.
+Bai Konte's father, Burama Konte, was also a celebrated kora player and composed several important pieces in the repertoire.
+Burama Konte, composed the anthem of the 19th century Senegambian hero Mansumaneh Yundum, Yundum N'ko.
 It was from that piece that the anthems of Sheriff Sidi Hydara and Nyansu Mbasse originated.
 Burama Konteh was a well-known kora player of his generation.
 Bai Konte was a regular on Radio Gambia and Radio Senegal's joint program called Chossani Senegambia (the history of Senegambia) in the 1970s.
 He and other griots such as Jali Nyama Suso and Alhaji Abdoulaye Samba (on xalam) used to play live music during the show.
 Bai Konteh had narrated many epics on that show including the epic of King Abdou Njie and his griot and advisor Ibra Faye.
 Prominent broadcasters of that show included Alhaji Alieu Ebrima Cham Joof, Alhaji Assan Njie and Alhaji Mansour Njie.